Welcome to the University of Minnesota Press’s Library of Open-Access Titles

 Powered by Manifold

-The University of Minnesota Press is known for its boundary breaking editorial program in the humanities and social sciences, and now we have developed Manifold, an innovative platform to publish and read open-access books online.
+Known for its boundary breaking editorial program in the humanities and social sciences, the University of Minnesota Press has now developed Manifold, an innovative platform to publish and read open-access books online.
 Browse the collections below, explore our full library of open titles, and start reading today.
-If you want to get the most out of your experience, sign up for an account so you can highlight, annotate, and join in the conversations already happening in these projects.

 Follow these nascent projects from the University of Minnesota Press as they evolve in parallel with their author's research and writing.
 As you engage with these projects here and on Twitter, you help provide shape and scope to the final versions of record.